thoughtbot/administrate/CONTRIBUTING.md

 and making the necessary changes will be required before we can merge the contribution.

-## Start Appliction in Develepment
+## Start Application in Development

 Configure your local environment with `./bin/setup`.
 After that start the application with the `foreman start` command.